A Security Training Academy, Inc. #88-1502

 It shall be the policy of the A Security Training Academy, Inc., that attending students’ attire shall be established in accordance with School Rules and Regulations.

-A. ENTRY LEVEL TRAINING PROGRAMS
+ENTRY LEVEL TRAINING PROGRAMS

 Dress on classroom days will be casual wear.
 A Security Training Academy, Inc., prides itself on a professional atmosphere and maintains a positive image that all students present themselves professional.
 Offering everyone the opportunity to dress in casual wear during the training environment offers a great way for students to be more comfortable and relaxed.